-We developed a design to fulfil the client’s vision, as well as came up with an accurate and reliable construction budget so the client could compare options against their original pre-cast option.
-With the assurance that this was possible, we then developed the design further, by confirming shelter dimensions and practicality.
+We developed an accurate and reliable construction budget so the client could compare options against their original pre-cast option.
+With the assurance that this was possible, we then developed the design further to confirm the shelter dimensions and practicality.

-Engineering drawings were done to confirm beam sizes, weights and connection techniques.
-This was used to assist with the development of a practical methodology for manufacturing, transportation and assembling the shelters.
+Engineering drawings were completed to confirm beam sizes, weights and connection techniques.
+These were used to assist with the development of a practical methodology for manufacturing, transportation and assembling the shelters.

 Due to the sealed finish, access to any of the internal connections was going to be very tricky, so we had to use precise assembly techniques.
 The structure was actually developed in two separate parts, which were transported to the site and then connected and finished off by our Onsite Construction Crews.

 You can see below how the shelters have an incredibly thin form, which called for smart engineering.
-With a continuous linking completely shrouding it, none of the structure can be seen.
-Achieving this outcome called for a little creative genius from our technical design and engineering talent!
+With continuous linking completely shrouding the internal mechanisms, none of the structure can be seen.
+Achieving this outcome called for a little creative genius from our technical design and engineering team.

 Fleetwood were engaged by Sunland to construct a public shelter of a usual form that was designed by them.
 The Fleetwood team were responsible for the structural integrity while remaining true the design of the shelter.
 The team at Fleetwood are a very professional and approached this challenge with enthusiasm.
 Their were a number of stumbling blocks along the way but no problem was to large and a answer was always find.
 The final results are fantastic great work.Andrew Conochie Development Manager at Sunland Group